 Breathing is a subconscious part of everyday life and most people don’t give it a second thought unless they are meditating, in a yoga class, or are experiencing breathing difficulties.
 Thankfully for those struggling with their breath, there are educated and credentialed breathing therapists at the ready.

 All states, except for Alaska, require certification and licensure in order to work as a respiratory therapist.
-A few states, such as Ohio, New York, and California, require the more advanced RRT certification.
+As of December 2020, the American Association for Respiratory Care (AARC) reports a growing list of states that require the more advanced RRT certification for state-level licensure including Arizona, California, Ohio, Oregon, New Jersey, and New Mexico.
 Both certifications require at least an associate degree.
-Once a professional certification is obtained, respiratory therapists can pursue specialty credentialing as a Neonatal/Pediatric Specialist, Adult Critical Care Specialist, or Sleep Disorders Specialist
+Once a professional certification is obtained, respiratory therapists can pursue specialty credentialing as a Neonatal/Pediatric Specialist, Adult Critical Care Specialist, or Sleep Disorders Specialist.

 Check out a step-by-step guide to becoming a certified respiratory therapist.

 Step 1: Graduate from High School or Pass the GED (Four Years)

 Completing high school or a GED is the first step towards becoming a respiratory therapist.
 It demonstrates a commitment to completing a program as well as a basic level of education.
 High school courses in anatomy, biology, chemistry, and advanced math are recommended.
 Students can also take AP courses and tests to receive college credit prior to graduating.

 Step 2: Complete a COARC-Accredited Program or (Two to Six Years)